mohofmann/droplet-cli/README.md

 `
 node index.js
 `

+## Usage
+1. Upon first start, you'll be asked for your **personal access token**, which allows the cli to access your droplets.
+You can generate a new token in the digital ocean control panel by clicking on **api** in the left sidebar.
+After you entered it, it gets stored in ~/.dropletcli.
+1. First of all, the cli scans if there's any droplet running.
+You then get presented 4 options:
+    * Recreate Server
+    * Destroy Server
+    * Reboot Server
+    * Exit
+1.
+    1. If there's no droplet running, you can choose **Recreate Server** and **Exit**.
+The first option will scan your snapshots, restore the latest one into a droplet and start that droplet.
+    1. If a droplet is running, you can choose **Destroy Server**, **Reboot Server** and **Exit**.
+The first option will stop your droplet, then create a snapshot from it and upon success destroy the droplet.

 ## Recommendation
 Add an alias to your *.bash_profile* file or similar, so you can simply type `dcli` to run